 The external clock connected to the NI digitizer module must comply to the parameters outlined in the NI5732/5734 user manual, page 36, section 'CLK IN'.
 If the fast photodiode output of the laser (laser clock output) does not fulfill these specifications, the signal needs to be filtered by an external circuit (e.g. a Schmitt trigger) before it can be connected to the digitizer input.

 Alternatively, an external fast photodiode can be bused that fulfills the electrical specifications required by the NI digitizer module.

 Sampling Phase Delay

 Delays between the emission of the laser pulse and the registration of a sample clock by the digitizer lead to a phase shift between the laser pulse and the acquisition of the PMT signal.
 This phase shift depends on delays in the photodiode that generates the laser pulse clock, cable delays and ultimately on delays in the PMT and preamplifier.

 While ScanImage 2015 supports the synchronization to an external laser clock, it cannot adjust for this phase delay in software so that an external circuit is needed to delay the sample clock.
-The DB64 coax delay box from Stanford Research can be used for this purpose.

 By default, ScanImage enables a hardware Bessel filter to eliminate aliasing effects and to reduce high frequency interference (see NI 5732/5734 manual page 17,22).
 When syncing to a laser clock, it might be preferable to deactivate this filter in software.
 To change the filter settings of the FlexRIO digitizer module, choose from one of the two methods in the info panel.
 The property hSI.hResScan.channelsFilter accepts three possible values: 'none' 'bessel' 'elliptic'.